 Outbreaks of dangerous, preventable diseases have drawn attention to individuals who fail to obtain available and effective vaccines.
 This classroom experiment demonstrates the basic cost-benefit trade off inherent in vaccination.
 As more students obtain a costly vaccine, the likelihood of a non-immunized student catching the disease declines; non-vaccinating students obtain herd immunity.
 In equilibrium, a substantial fraction of students fail to obtain the vaccine.
 In addition to highlighting a genuine public health issue, the experiment can also be used more generally to illustrate the nature of externalities and the public goods problem.

-by Alan Grant, Jim Bruehler and Andreea Chiritescu
+Alan Grant, Jim Bruehler and Andreea Chiritescu